 Responding to the needs of students, helping them sort through and explore their deepest and most uncomfortable questions, is part and parcel of Weiner’s job description.
 In fact, she accomplishes more in a 15-hour work week than many professionals do in 40.

 Weiner helps students organize programs, teaches classes about Jewish ethics, race and Judaism, and the weekly Torah portion, spends time with students outside of the Hillel’s Edward Rosen Center for Jewish Life, and, oftentimes, just serves as a sympathetic ear.
+She often brings pop culture and current events into her teachings, to make it more relatable.
+She even asked a tattooed RRC classmate to lead an informal session about Jewish perspectives on tattoos, offering a very different take from what many students had heard before.

 The Philadelphia-area native credits her love of Hillel with her positive experience at Barnard College in New York City, where she was involved in numerous Jewish student groups and developed a commitment to Jewish pluralism and peoplehood.